NextGenIntelligence/CLBL/README.md

 int main() {
 ```

+Calling `clbl::func` creates a CLBL callable object, without having to specify any type (for non-overloaded cases).
+Type deduction was the initial motivator for creating this library, since there is no straightforward way (that I know) to create `std::function`s without explicitly specifying types.
+CLBL employs the non-straightforward way to achieve this, and can be used to create an std::function using entirely deduced types.
+However, it is possible to do without `std::function`, and may be desirable to do so, especially if you are given free reign with template usage.

-Calling `clbl::func` creates a CLBL callable object.
-The first argument can be a free function pointer.
+The first argument to `clbl::func` can be a free function pointer.
 This creates a callable object that forwards to the function:

 ```cpp
     auto add1 = clbl::func(&add_one);